microchip-pic-avr-examples/attiny817-getting-started-with-the-tinyavr-1-series-mplab/README.md

 ### MCC Setup

-An overview of the MCC setup used in assignment 3 is shown in the image below.
-Remaining peripherals from assignment 2 can be deleted or just left as is.
-TCA0 is used with the same setup as assignment 2.
+An overview of the MCC setup used in Assignment 3 is shown in the image below.
+Remaining peripherals from Assignment 2 can be deleted or just left as is.
+TCA0 is used with the same setup as Assignment 2.

 <p><img src="images/assignment3_mcc_overview.jpg" width="600"/></p>

 #### CCL
-In the CCL peripheral go the settings for LUT1.
-Enable LUT1 and enable LUT output.
-Set Input 0 Source to TCA0, Input 1 Source to Event1 and Input 2 Source to Event0.
-Set Gate Type to custom and enter in the truth table or set the OUT Result directly to 0xac.
+In the CCL peripheral, go to the LUT1 settings.
+Enable LUT and Enable LUT output.
+Set Input 0 Source Selection to TCA0, Input 1 Source Selection to Event1 and Input 2 Source Selection to Event0.
+Set Gate Type to Custom and enter in the truth table or set the OUT result to 0xac.

 <p><img src="images/assignment3_mcc_ccl_overview.jpg" width="600"/></p>
 <p><img src="images/assignment3_mcc_ccl_lut1_1.jpg" width="600"/></p>